The Vanishing Half: Synopsis

-Meanwhile, Desiree leaves an abusive marriage and moves away from Washington, D.C. to return to Mallard with her eight-year-old dark-skinned daughter, Jude.
-Jude grows older and moves to Los Angeles through a track scholarship at the University of California, Los Angeles.
-She falls in love with Reese while in college and eventually gets a job to help him save for surgery.
-While working part time as a caterer in Beverly Hills, Jude sees a woman who appears to be her mother's doppelgänger.
-The woman is actually Stella.
-Jude meets Kennedy at a local theater and tells her the secret of her mother's identity.
+Meanwhile, Desiree leaves an abusive marriage and moves away from Washington, D.C. to return to Mallard with her eight-year-old daughter Jude.
+Since Desiree's ex-husband has dark skin, Jude has dark skin as well.
+Growing up in Mallard is hard for Jude, as she is ridiculed for her dark complexion.
+Jude eventually moves to Los Angeles and attends the University of California, Los Angeles on a track scholarship.
+She falls in love with a transgender man named Reese while in college and eventually gets a job as a caterer to help him save for his transition surgery.
+While working part-time as a caterer in Beverly Hills, Jude sees a woman who appears to be her mother's doppelgänger.
+The woman is her aunt Stella whom she's never met.